text here. Few sentances.PROS

 SaveOnPhone.com says it monitors about 350 long-distance plans as the basis for this top-10 list.
 ECG ranks first based on cost and customer service (including options for paying online or by check for a higher price).

 Continental State-to-State Long Distance Phone Rate Comparison, Editors of TollChaser.com, Not dated

 The prices in the TollChaser.com rankings chart include the universal service fund fees that increase the advertised rates, giving a more accurate picture of the user's actual cost.
 The chart ranks the ECG 2.5 plan first.
 TollChaser.com's reviews give the most accurate cost per minute, as they factor in the fees charged to all subscribers.

 Best Bets: Residential, Editors of 1CallSaver.com, Not dated

-The site receives commissions from some of the companies listed but claims to be unbiased, and its rankings appear to favor plans that have no monthly fees, even if the per-minute charges are relatively high.
+The site receives commissions from some of the companies listed but says it's unbiased, and its rankings appear to favor plans that have no monthly fees, even if the per-minute charges are relatively high.
 ECG ranks first on the chart.